HarleyGilpin/About-Me/README.md

 Hey there!
 I'm **Harley** :blush:, but most people know me as **Pixel** on the web.

 :round_pushpin: I'm currently based in **Eugene, Oregon**.
-:computer: A seasoned full-stack developer with a versatile professional background.
+:computer: full-stack developer with a versatile professional background.

 ## :book: My Story
 My journey started at **Bushnell University** where I specialized in **Business Management and Administration**.
 Thereafter, I delved into freelance software development and digital marketing.
 For the past 18 months, I've been sculpting my skills as an RPA Developer at **Armanino**.